Secular humanism: Manifestos and declarations

 Humanists have put together various Humanist Manifestos, in attempts to unify the Humanist identity.

 The original signers of the first Humanist Manifesto of 1933, declared themselves to be religious humanists.
 Because, in their view, traditional religions were failing to meet the needs of their day, the signers of 1933 declared it a necessity to establish a religion that was a dynamic force to meet the needs of the day.
 However, this "religion" did not profess a belief in any god.
 Since then two additional Manifestos were written to replace the first.
 In the Preface of Humanist Manifesto II, in 1973, the authors Paul Kurtz and Edwin H. Wilson assert that faith and knowledge are required for a hopeful vision for the future.
-Manifesto II references a section on Religion and states traditional religion renders a disservice to humanity.
+Manifesto II references a section on religion and states traditional religion renders a disservice to humanity.
 Manifesto II recognizes the following groups to be part of their naturalistic philosophy: "scientific", "ethical", "democratic", "religious", and "Marxist" humanism.

-International Humanist and Ethical Union

-In 2002, the IHEU General Assembly unanimously adopted the Amsterdam Declaration 2002 which represents the official defining statement of World Humanism.

-All member organisations of the International Humanist and Ethical Union are required by bylaw 5.1 to accept the Minimum Statement on Humanism: